mikeperry-tor/acwiki/Processes/Emergencies.md

 ## Contact information

 All team members should monitor the [anti-censorship alerts mailing list](https://lists.torproject.org/pipermail/anti-censorship-alerts/).
 If there is a critical outage that **has not been broadcasted on that mailing list**, the team can be reached by sending an email to the public [anti-censorship-team](https://lists.torproject.org/pipermail/anti-censorship-team/) list at `anti-censorship-team@lists.torproject.org`.
+For security incidents that requires privacy please contact \[security@torproject.org\](https://www.torproject.org/contact/) or open a confidential issue in the appropriate repository.

-They may also be reached on the OFTC IRC server in `#tor-dev` or `#tor-project`.
+They may also be reached on the OFTC IRC server in #tor-anticensorship or `#tor-dev` or `#tor-project`.
 To highlight the whole team, use the keyword `anti-censorship-team`.
 Otherwise, the following team members are usually around:

 - `meskio`
 - `shelikhoo`
+- `onyinyang`
 - `cohosh`
 - `arma`